-Ph.D. in electrical engineering students find a culture of innovation at Florida Tech, with an opportunity to delve into research topics that best align with their particular area of specialization.
-The second largest engineering program at the university, doctoral students find themselves in an attractive position for employment with Florida Tech’s location among the fifth largest high-tech workforce in the nation.
+PhD in electrical engineering students find a culture of innovation at Florida Tech, with an opportunity to delve into research topics that best align with their particular area of specialization.
+The second largest engineering program at the university, electrical engineering doctoral students find themselves in an attractive position for employment with Florida Tech’s location among one of the largest high-tech workforces in the nation.

 Graduates in technical and engineering fields find growing employment opportunities, as an increasing technological society demands their expertise.
-According to the U.S. Department of Labor Bureau of Labor Statistics, job growth continues in a variety of industries including electronics, communications, energy, railway and automotive.
+According to the US Department of Labor’s Bureau of Labor Statistics, job growth for electrical engineers continues to grow in a variety of industries, including the electronics, communications, energy, railway, and automotive industries.
 Graduates have access to thousands of high-tech firms for research and job opportunities.